jfnavarro/st_analysis/README.md

     unsupervised.py --counts-table matrix_counts.tsv --normalization DESeq --num-clusters 5 --clustering-algorithm KMeans --dimensionality-algorithm tSNE --alignment alignment_file.txt --image tissue_image.JPG

   The script will generate two plots (scatter plot with the dots colored by their class and the colored spots plotted on top of the tissue image if the tissue image and alignment were given), it will also write the computed classes to file and the normalized counts to a file.
+The script has been updated to be able to take as input more than one dataset/alignment/image.

   To describe the parameters you can type --help